iamapilotstar/CommercePulse-Sales-Intelligence/README.md

 • Profitability and order behavior

+---

+**Technical Approach**

+This project follows a structured business intelligence pipeline that ensures all reported metrics are accurate, traceable, and decision-ready.
+The solution combines SQL-based data engineering with Power Query transformations and a star-schema model to support scalable, high-performance analytics.

+For the full SQL-based data cleaning, feature engineering, and KPI computation logic, see the dedicated documentation here: [View SQL Pipeline](https://github.com/iamapilotstar/CommercePulse-Sales-Intelligence/tree/main/SQL%20Data%20Cleaning%20and%20Analysis)

+**Data Engineering, Modeling & Data Preparation:**

+• This project follows a structured business intelligence pipeline which ensures that all reported metrics are accurate, traceable and decision-ready.

+• I designed a star schema data model with a centralized fact table connected via **one-to-many** relationships to multiple dimension tables (Product, Customer, Promotion, Calendar) along with **single directional filtering**.
+This architecture enables efficient slicing.

+• To guarantee analytical trust, I implemented transaction-level validation tables that reconcile raw records with aggregated KPIs.
+This step ensures that all dashboard metrics are mathematically correct and auditable.

+• All transformations, cleaning steps, and feature engineering were implemented using Power Query, allowing the dataset to be standardized, structured, and optimized for BI reporting.

 • I utilized SQL for data extraction, Power Query Editor for data transformation, and implemented a star-schema data model to optimize analytical performance and usability.

 • The star schema consists of a centralized fact table containing transactional sales records, connected via one-to-many relationships to multiple dimension tables such as Product, Customer, Promotion, City, and Calendar.